dan7800/VulnerableAndroidAppOracle/Vulnerabilities/XML/README.md

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/XML/image2.png" alt="Image">

 3. See the app files under “app/res/values/”.
-One of them is strings.xml file.
+One of them is google_maps_api.xml file.
 It has a key named “google_maps_key”.
 We must create the Google Maps key for this app from the Google developer console by following the instructions in this file.
 After the key is created, replace the placeholder “YOUR_KEY_HERE” with the generated key in quote marks.

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/XML/image3.png" alt="Image">